robertrumney/texture-usage/README.md

 ## Installation

-1. Copy the `TextureUsageWindow.cs` script to your Unity project, preferably inside an `Editor` folder.
+1. Copy the `TextureUsageWindow.cs` script to your Unity project inside an `Editor` folder.
 2. In Unity, you'll see a new menu item: `Window/Texture Usage`.
 Click it to open the Texture Usage Window.

 ## Usage